Exercises for Hamstring Strain

 • Focus on controlled lowering motions.

 By incorporating these into your regimen, you’ll experience improved strength and stability, essential for hamstring pull recovery and physical therapy for pulled hamstring.
 These activities complement exercises for hamstring strain to ensure comprehensive recovery.
+Physical therapy sessions may also include massage and electrical stimulation to relieve pain and improve circulation.

 Recovery and Prevention